sriramcu/anatomy_detection_neural_networks_comparison/README.md

 # Anatomy Detection in Endoscopy using Deep Learning Techniques

 A project used for a comparative study of deep learning algorithms used for anatomy detection in endoscopy.
-Compares the performance of various neural networks and hyperparameters on a six class classification problem.
+Compares the performance of various neural networks and hyperparameters on an eight class classification problem.
 The custom preprocessing (as explained in this README) is loosely based off of the MAPGI [^1] algorithm, [link to the research paper](./materials/cogan2019.pdf).